coconut-xr/pose-booth/ReadMe.md

 ## Introduction:

-In this short tutorial we will explore PoseBooth, a helpful tool that allows you to record hand poses, which can later be included in your own applications with @coconut-xr/natuerlich.
-With PoseBooth you can easily capture hand gestures of any pose you like and use them in your projects.
+In this short tutorial we will explore PoseBooth, a helpful tool that allows you to record hand poses, which can later be included in your own applications with `@coconut-xr/natuerlich`.
+With **PoseBooth** you can easily capture hand gestures of any pose you like and use them in your projects.
 We'll guide you through the process of recording handposes with PoseBooth, getting them from your VR/AR device onto your computer, and incorporating them into your applications!

 ## Prerequisites 📝

 Before starting this tutorial, ensure that you have the following:

 1. A VR/AR headset that supports hand tracking. (e.g. Quest 2 or Quest Pro)
-2. Meta Quest Developer Hub
+2. Ideas on which hand poses you would like to record!

 ## Step 1: Go on the PoseBooth Website 📷

-PoseBooth is hosted under [PoseBoothDeployedLink]().
+PoseBooth is hosted under [https://coconut-xr.github.io/pose-booth/](https://coconut-xr.github.io/pose-booth/)

 Access the website with your VR / AR Device!
 You should already see the recording button and two buttons to start a session in VR or AR.